Shanthi-Rajendran/Design-Pattern-Java/README.md

 ##### Imagine :thought_balloon:

 Your question was something like "**Given the value of radius = 5m , find the area of circle without the help of a formula**". <br/>
-In this scenario you are suppose to derive the formula by yourself and then solve the problem.
+In this scenario you are suppose to derive a formula by yourself and then solve the problem.

 Similarly design pattern is nothing but some predefined solution (**Formula**) for some **commonly occuring problem** during development.